 – The Wet Goods refer to all the New Year auspicious flowers, such as daffodils, peach blossoms, moth orchid, etc..

-– The Dry Goods are usually related to the zodiac of the year (this year will be related to Dragon).
+– The Dry Goods are usually related to the zodiac of the year (this year will be related to Snake).
 There are also many traditional food stalls, Chinese New Year gifts and souvenirs.

 Auspicious Flowers and Plants on Chinese New Year Flower Markets